superwerker/superwerker/docs/adrs/ssm-over-lambda.md

  - ssm attachments can be used multi region
- - no clpudwatch logs config / retention needed
+ - Cloudwatch Logs config / retention settings not needed.
+Nop orphaned logs.
+SSM Automation provides execution logs out of the box
- - has a free tier
+ - SSM Automation has a free tier as well
  - no inline limit